jfrog/documentation/jfrog-applications/frogbot/setup-frogbot-using-jenkins.md

-# Set up Frogbot Using Jenkins
+# Setup Frogbot Using Jenkins

 **Important Notice**: For Scanning Pull Requests, it is advisable to refrain from setting up Frogbot using Jenkins for open source projects.
 For further details, please refer to the [👮 Security Note for Pull Requests Scanning](./scan-pull-requests.md#security-note-for-pull-requests-scanning).